 Which is better, old or new tax regime?

-It depends on your deductions.
-If your total deductions (standard deduction, Section 80C, HRA, home loan interest, NPS) exceed roughly ₹3.75 Lakhs to ₹4.25 Lakhs depending on your income level, the Old Regime typically saves more.
-If your deductions are below this threshold, the New Regime is better.
+It depends on your income and eligible deductions.
+For salaried individuals, the Old Regime typically saves more tax only if your claimed deductions (like Section 80C, HRA, home loan interest, and NPS, excluding the standard deduction) exceed a breakeven range of ₹4.5 Lakhs to ₹7.08 Lakhs depending on your salary level.
+If your deductions are below this range, the New Regime is generally better.

 Is income up to ₹12 lakh tax-free in the new regime?